rom-rb/rom-rb.org/source/4.0/learn/introduction/active-record.html.md

 The first difference is ROM doesn't really have a concept of models.
 ROM objects are instantiated by the mappers and have no knowledge about persistence.
-You can map to whatever structure you want and in common use-cases you can use repositories to automatically map query results to simple struct-like objects.
+You can map to whatever structure you want and in common use-cases you can use relations to automatically map query results to simple struct-like objects.

-The closest implementation to models would be would be `ROM::Struct`, which is essentially a nice hash with callable attributes and the ability to add custom behavior.
+The closest implementation to models would be `ROM::Struct`, which is essentially a data object with attribute readers, coercible to a hash.
 More on ROM Structs later.

 <h4 class="text-center">Active Record</h4>
 ```ruby